 Description

 Mastering the Art of Technical Leadership As a dedicated leader, youve probably read everything you could on leadership.
 Many books have been written about it.
 But youre a technical leader, so its guaranteed that much of what youve read is incomplete at best, and quite possibly inappropriate.
 Sure, you can learn a lot by studying ancient generals, sales gurus, or even Steve Jobs, but youve got to remember that Attila the Hun never deployed SAP.
 The Geek Leader's Handbook recognizes and respects the unique challenges that geek leaders face.
-It provides both practical advice and a framework rooted in the understanding that:- Geeks are different.
+It provides both practical advice and a framework rooted in the understanding that:

-- Geeks would rather lead technology than people, but only people can be led.
+• Geeks would rather lead technology than people, but only people can be led.

-- Geeks have a hard time working with non-geeks, but those who learn to do it well become great geek leaders.
+• Geeks have a hard time working with non-geeks, but those who learn to do it well become great geek leaders.

 6. Rock Climbing: Introduction to essential technical skills for leaders and seconds (Cicerone Guides)